-- Have knowledge and understanding of competitive research funding to be able to develop applications to funding bodies.
+- Knowledge and understanding of competitive research funding to be able to develop applications to funding bodies

 This list is non-exhaustive and the post holder may be required to undertake other tasks that are expected within the remit of the post.

-A strong background in inflammation and thrombosis is desirable.
-Experience in in vivo models of disease, molecular biology techniques and cell isolation are essential.
-An active home Office PIL is desirable.
-A PhD in an appropriate discipline (Pharmacology/Physiology/immunology or a related area) or attained equivalent research, industrial or commercial experience is essential for this role.
+A BSc/MSc in an appropriate discipline (Pharmacology/Physiology/immunology or a related area) or attained equivalent research, industrial or commercial experience is essential for this role.

 For informal enquiries about the position please contact Professor Felicity Gavins: Felicity.Gavins@brunel.ac.uk.